silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/apps/SurveyMonkey/connect-a-business-hub-for-surveymonkey.md

 {% endhint %}

-The next step is 3\.
-Connect your app’s user account to the business hub.
+The next step is [3.
+Connect your app’s user account to the business hub](connect-a-business-hub-for-surveymonkey.md#id-3.-connect-your-apps-user-account-to-the-business-hub).

 ### 3\.
 Connect your app’s user account to the business hub